-Some bikes are equipped with a cam action seat post binder.
-The seat post cam action binder works exactly like the traditional wheel cam action fastener (Section 4.A.2).
-While a cam action binder looks like a long bolt with a lever on one end and a nut on the other, the binder uses an over-center cam action to firmly clamp the seat post (see fig. 8a).
+Some bikes are equipped with a cam-action seat post binder.
+The seat post cam-action binder works exactly like the traditional wheel cam-action fastener (refer to Page 19, Section 4: "Tech", subsection A.2: "Wheels with cam-action systems").
+While a cam-action binder looks like a long bolt with a lever on one end and a nut on the other, the binder uses an over-center cam-action to firmly clamp the seat post (see fig. 9a).

 WARNING: Riding with an improperly tightened seat post can allow the saddle to turn or move and cause you to lose control and fall.
 Therefore:

-- Ask your dealer to help you make sure you know how to correctly clamp your seat post. - Understand and apply the correct technique for clamping your seat post. - 3.
+- Ask your authorized retailer to help you make sure you know how to correctly clamp your seat post. - 2.
+Understand and apply the correct technique for clamping your seat post. - 3.
 Before you ride the bike, first check that the seat post is securely clamped.

-Adjusting the seat post cam action mechanism
+Adjusting the seat post cam-action mechanism